 - You need a power plug adapter in North Korea, when living in the United States of America.

 - You also may need a voltage converter.

 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in North Korea

-In North Korea the power plugs and sockets are of type A and C. The standard voltage is 110 / 220 V and the standard frequency is 60 / 50 Hz.
+In North Korea the power plug sockets are of type A and C. The standard voltage is 110 / 220 V and the frequency is 60 / 50 Hz.